 This service copies the most current machine description into the buffer indicated by the real address in arg0.
-The buffer provided must be 16 byte aligned, and a minimum of 64bytes in size.
+The buffer provided must be 16 byte aligned.
+Upon success or EINVAL this service returns, and a minimum of 64bytes in size.
 In all cases upon return the actual size of the machine description is provided in the ret1 (length) return value.